 {dbplyr}

-to translate R to SQLWe can now use timeseries
+to translate R to SQLWe can now use heart_failure

-as if they were tibbles in R. For example, we can filter rows and select columns from our data.
+as if it was a tibble in R. For example, we can filter rows and select columns from our data.

 When we use tbl